 Dye and transport pollute water and air

+It’s not only the making of clothing, but also the way from the producer to your closet that have environmental impacts.
 Dyeing of fabrics or leather, for instance, pollutes water.
 The transport of clothes from the manufacturer to the stores and from the store to your home means transport and hence traffic emissions.
-Whenever a middleman is involved items do not only become more expensive (without gaining value), but also take a detour to your closet.
+Whenever a middleman is involved the items do not only become more expensive (without gaining value), but also take a detour to your closet.

 Other fashion related chemicals